salkinium/textile_display/connection/README.md

 Connection Matrix
 =================

-The vector matrix is generated programmatically using a python script.
+The vector matrix is generated using a python script.
 The four basic tile elements found in the elements/ folder are then copied together into the matrix/ folder in .svg format, which is then converted into .dxf using inkskape and pstoedit.